BRANCHlab/metasnf/oop_rewrite.md

     - [ ] p-values should follow unipolar colour palette
     - [x] only run shiny_annotator() `if (interactive())`
     - [ ] add benchmarking code for figure 19
-    - [ ] strip "save_heatmap" calls in vignettes and instead make a mention of how to use it
+    - [x] strip "save_heatmap" /ggsave /etc. calls in vignettes and instead make a mention of how to use it
 - [ ] general
     - [ ] replace stops/warnings with cli_abort / cli_warn
     - [ ] replace "subjectkey" and "subject" phrasing with more generic "uid" and "observation"